Tulsa Tribune: Tulsa race massacre

 The May 31, 1921 edition of the Tribune included an inflammatory front-page story entitled "Nab Negro for Attacking Girl in Elevator", about an encounter between a white elevator operator and a black teenager, Dick Rowland.
 The Tribune's story is frequently named as a contributing factor in the Tulsa race massacre that broke out on June 1, 1921 and led to the destruction of the then-prosperous African-American Greenwood business district.
 It has been claimed that the same issue of the Tribune also contained a second article, or an editorial, reporting on plans by white residents to lynch Rowland.
 All originals of this edition of the newspaper were apparently destroyed, and the relevant pages are also missing from the microfilm copy.

 The Tribune was also known for its opposition to Oklahoma Governor Jack C. Walton, who in 1923 declared martial law as part of his efforts to investigate the Ku Klux Klan.
 Walton later placed a censor at the Tribune offices after it ran an advertisement encouraging Klan members to resist his declaration.
-Walton was ultimately impeached and removed from office for his declaration of absolute martial law, which forgo habeas corpus, illegal in the Oklahoma constitution.
+Walton was ultimately impeached and removed from office for his declaration of absolute martial law, which forwent habeas corpus, illegal in the Oklahoma constitution.